 Setup Price: $225 (ish)

-Fertilizer Dosing: No liquid, 3 root tabs every two months
+Fertilizer Dosing: No liquid, two root tabs every three months

 Recommended Fish: (1) Betta Fish